PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/sizing-gui-components/+page.md

 ::: tip Example

-Try resizing the app below, and notice how the `Space` children gets smaller/bigger, while the three other children stay at the same size.
+Try resizing the app below (on a laptop, use your mouse to drag the bottom right corner of the app screen), and notice how the `Space` children gets smaller/bigger, while the three other children stay at the same size.

 ```js baga-show-editor-code
 class StartPage extends Page{